bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 The main outputs you should focus on are located in the `competition` folder.
 It contains:

 * The [input files](./Which-inputs-should-I-optimize.md) you used for the simulation run
-* The *component scores* and the *submission score* from the scoring function, which evaluates the quality of the policy-based transportation sytsem
+* The *component scores* and the *submission score* from the scoring function, which evaluates the quality of the policy-based transportation system

 ![Alt text](/../../master/Images/The_scoring_function.png)
 ***Table 1: Score and component scores***